Hello friends! Today I’m going to share with you how to make this incredibly tender whipping cream pound cake.

 - cream the butter until smooth.

-- add the sugar and salt and cream until very light and fluffy.
+- add the sugar and salt and cream them together until very light and fluffy.

 - beat the eggs together and slowly drizzle them into the butter/sugar mixture, a bit at a time, scraping the bowl as necessary

-- mix the flour and baking powder together and add it in three additions, alternately with the liquid.
-Being and end with dry, so it’s dry->wet->dry->wet->dry
+- mix the flour and baking powder together and add it in three additions, alternately with the liquid, beginning and end with dry, so it’s dry->wet->dry->wet->dry

 - for the whipping cream pound cake, the final step is to whip the cream until thickened and the fold that gently but thoroughly into the batter.